jnodes/shenbury-ai/DEPRECATED-SHENBURY-DAO-OPERATING-AGREEMENT.md

 ### 16.2 Governing Law

-This Agreement shall be governed by and construed in accordance with the laws of Singapore, without regard to its conflict of law principles.
+This Agreement shall be governed by and construed in accordance with the laws of the British Virgin Islands, without regard to its conflict of law principles.

 ### 16.3 Dispute Resolution